dotnet/csharpstandard/standard/expressions.md

     ;
 ```

-The *primary_expression* in *null_forgiving_expression* shall not be a *null_forgiving_expression*.

 This operator has no runtime effect; it evaluates to the result of its operand, and that result retains that operand’s classification.

-The null-forgiving operator is used to declare that an expression having a reference type isn't null.
+The null-forgiving operator is used to declare that an expression not known to be a value type is not null.

 > *Example*: Consider the following:
 >